-Nobody really knows how it got here, but that’s another story, the point is the quantity never changes although the form water takes can: liquid, solid, vapor.
+Nobody really knows how it got here, but that’s another story.
+The point is the quantity never changes, although the form water takes can be liquid, solid, vapor.

 Man has NO control or means to intervene on either of these fronts.

 This mass of heat and water ‘meets and reacts’ in five major areas: